karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Quick Reference
 ===============

-All API access is over HTTPS and can be accesed at ``https://api.30loops.net/``.
+All API access is over HTTPS and can be accessed at ``https://api.30loops.net/``.
 The first element of the path indicates the version of the API, currently this defaults to ``/0.9/``.